TMD [Temporomandibular Joint Disorder]

 • 8.
 Swelling on the side of your face

-What all treatment options are available for TMD?
+What treatment options are available for TMD?

 Treatment Options for TMD are: